 Think Outside the Oven ~ This is a great time to pull out your crockpot, toaster oven, or instant pot.
 Using the smallest appliance to get the job done saves energy (and could save time as well).

-Combine Cleverly ~ When you have to use the oven, plan for dishes that require the same temperature and cooking time.
+Combine Cleverly ~ When using the oven, plan for dishes that require the same temperature and cooking time.
 Or make one big casserole to feed the whole group (you’ll save energy again when there’s only one pan to wash).

-Forget the Fridge ~ Nothing gobbles up energy like a guest standing with the refrigerator door open, trying to decide what they want to drink.
+Forget the Fridge ~ Nothing gobbles up energy like a guest standing with the refrigerator door open, deciding what to drink.
 Instead, place coolers or tubs near or outside a door full of drinks and ice.
-This way, guests can help themselves to a beverage but not increase their utility bill.
+This way, guests can help themselves to a beverage without increasing their utility bill.

 Saving Energy in Other Areas of Your Home